Tax Strategy

 Strategy 5: The Home Office Deduction Myths

 There is a persistent myth in the business community that taking the home office deduction is an automatic "audit trigger."
-I'm here to tell you that this is simply not true in 2024.
+I'm here to tell you that this is simply not true.
 As long as you meet the IRS requirements — that your home office is used exclusively and regularly for your business — you are entitled to this deduction.
 And in Los Angeles, where the cost of living and housing is among the highest in the country, this deduction can be substantial.

 I help my clients maximize this by using the Actual Expense Method rather than the simplified method.
 While the simplified method is easier ($5 per square foot), the actual expense method allows you to deduct a proportionate share of your mortgage interest, property taxes, home insurance, utilities, repairs, and even home maintenance.
 If your home office takes up 15% of your house, then 15% of your $8,000 monthly mortgage interest and utilities becomes a business expense.
 That's $1,200 a month — over $14,000 a year — that you're currently paying with after-tax dollars that could be a business deduction.